Zygmunt Miłkowski

-Zygmunt Miłkowski, pseudonym Teodor Tomasz Jeż (23 March 1824 in Podolia Governorate, Russian Empire – 11 January 1915 in Lausanne, Switzerland) was a Polish romantic writer and politician who struggled for independence of Poland as leader of Polish Union (Liga Polska).
-He became a member of the Serbian Learned Society in 1869, the society which preceded the Serbian Academy of Sciences and Arts.
+Zygmunt Miłkowski, pseudonym Teodor Tomasz Jeż (23 March 1824 in Sărăței, Podolia Governorate, Russian Empire – 11 January 1915 in Lausanne, Switzerland) was a Polish romantic writer and politician who struggled for independence of Poland as leader of Polish Union (Liga Polska).
+In 1869 he became a member of the Serbian Learned Society, which in 1892 merged into the Serbian Academy of Sciences and Arts.